SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 <br>![](../ex3/images/ex162-32-11-0.png)
    <br>
-4. The IFLow is in the 'starting' phase now.
-Click on the IFlow to bring up the model.
+4. The integration flow is in the '**starting**' phase now.
+Click on the integration flow to bring up the model.
 After a minute or so, you should see the 'Runtime Status' change to 'Started'.
-This means that the IFlow is ready and listening for changes.
+This means that the integration flow is ready and listening for changes.

 <br>![](../ex3/images/ex162-32-11-1.png)
    <br>
-## Step 4 - Study the sequence of steps in the IFlow
+## Step 4 - Study the sequence of steps in the Integration Flow
-It is highly recommended that you review the IFlow in detail to gain a broader understanding of its functionality.
+It is highly recommended that you review the integration flow in detail to gain a broader understanding of its functionality.
 You can do so by navigating to [Exercise 3.1](./ex3_1_details.md) and inspecting the complete sequence.
 <br>![](../ex3/images/ex162-32-11.png)
    <br>
 ## Summary